wagdav/training/content/posts/2018-12-31-Obernai-Sainte-Odile.md

----
-title: Obernai-Mont Sainte-Odlie
+:page/title Obernai-Mont Sainte-Odlie
-tags: hike
+:page/tags hike
----
+:page/body

 End of the year hike in Alsace.
 Start from Obernai towards Bernardswiller and Saint Nabor.
 There, a steep climb starts to the monastery of [Mont